dsidavis/EER/README.md

 ans = getDocTables("2014-02-03_Dayton_Power_&_Light.xml")
 ```
 We converted the PDF to XML using the (extended) version of pdftohtml.
-(I think we need this to get the lines and rectangles, but I can't recall what changes we have made
+(I think we need this versin to get the lines and rectangles, but I can't recall what changes we have made
-to the original.)
+to the original pdftohtml.)

 The result in `ans` is a data.frame.